CominAtYou/Twitter-UI-Tweaks/sidebar-blue-remover/README.md

 # Twitter Sidebar Blue Remover
-A Chrome extension that removes the 'Twitter Blue' button from the Twitter sidebar and replaces it with the lists button.
+A Chrome extension that removes the 'Twitter Blue' button from the Twitter sidebar.

 ![A screenshot of the Twitter explore page.](https://i.imgur.com/gYIvujT.png)